 Do you desire to be a wise counselor?
 Are you in full-time ministry, or perhaps a different vocation, but want to be a more effective communicator of biblical counsel for those struggling with sin?
-If so, consider the Seminary's Biblical Counseling degree.
+If so, consider the Seminary's Masters of Biblical Counseling degree.
 The curriculum includes practical courses in topics such as crisis counseling and addictive behavior, while providing a solid foundation of biblical and theological courses from which to build practical applications.

-1) a minimum of 33 semester hours of approved credit must be completed for this degree.
+1) a minimum of 33 semester hours of approved credit must be completed for the master in Biblical Counseling degree.
 2) The Bachelor of Arts or Bachelor of Science degree from an approved institution must be held by the applicant.
 3) No more than 12 semester hours of graduate credit from another institution may be applied toward this degree.
 4) A grade point average of 3.0 or better must be earned.
 A maximum of two C grades will be credited toward graduation.
 5) Applicants may be required to make up deficiencies without credit in any of the departments at the discretion of the Academic Senate.

 Tuition and Fees

 See our Tuition & Fees page for more information.